Give Parents a Break & Parents Day/Night Out

 GPAB is free (reimbursed by Air Force Aid Society) childcare for active-duty families and requires a referral certificate from the Airman & Family Readiness Center (801-777-4681) along with all required CDC/SAC enrollment paperwork.
 Active duty AF families, to include Air Guard and AF Reserve members (activated under Title 10 USC for 15 days or longer) are eligible for the “Give Parents a Break” program.

-The program is open to those where a parent is feeling stress due to
+The program is open to parents who feel stress due to…

 - The military member being deployed, on an extended TDY or on a remote tour of duty